uptonking/note4yaoo/lib-notebook-dataflow-docs.md

   - Dataflow uses the same underlying open source technologies as the notebooks on observablehq.com, such as the Observable notebook runtime, parser, standard library, and inspector.
   - The sole exception is the compiler, which the observablehq.com compiler is closed-sourced, but Dataflow uses the unofficial-observablehq-compiler project.
   - ObservableHQ is a fantastic SaaS product with an in-browser editor and collaboration features, while Dataflow is a CLI tool that works with local files that you must selfhost.
 # [docs](https://alexgarcia.xyz/dataflow/docs/)

 ## Quickstart

 - Dataflow is a program that you install on your computer and use on the command line.
-  - `dataflow run` will start a dev sever that enable a live editing experience for your `.ojs` notebook files, a
+  - `dataflow run` will start a dev sever that enable a live editing experience for your `.ojs` notebook files,
-  - nd `dataflow compile` will compile those files into re-usable JavaScript ES modules for use in other projects.
+  - `dataflow compile` will compile those files into re-usable JavaScript ES modules for use in other projects.
-- In Dataflow, you work with .ojs files, which has a similar vibe as JavaScript, but with key differences.
+- In Dataflow, you work with `.ojs` files, which has a similar vibe as JavaScript, but with key differences.
   - If you copy+paste the cells found in Observable notebooks at observablehq.com into a new file by itself, then that would be an `.ojs` file!
   - you can use whatever text editor you want: VS Code, vim, nano, whatever can edit a file!
 - Just like observablehq.com, Dataflow uses the Observable notebook Standard Library, so cells like Promises, html, md, require, and more all are builtin by default.